ufrisk/MemProcFS/README.md

 ### Other items:
 - Hash lookup of executable memory pages in DB.
-- Forensic mode more more analysis tasks.
+- Forensic mode more analysis tasks.
-- Forensic mode JSON file generation.
+- Offlne debug symbols.

 License:
 ========